Update Aug. 25th, 2021: A 5-CD plus Blu-ray box set of Let It Be is being released on October 15th (vinyl too).

 Further complicating matters…George Martin was only there for some of the sessions, and Yoko Ono was there for all of the them.

-The rehearsals and recording sessions for the Get Back album only lasted a month, January 2nd to January 31st, 1969, and of course they only recorded some of those days.
+The rehearsals and recording sessions for the Get Back album only lasted a month, January 2nd to January 31st, 1969, with about 21 days of recording.

 Add to the above six songs…”For You Blue”, “I’ve Got A Feeling”, “One After 909”, “Dig A Pony”, “I Me Mine”, and maybe one of their jams, and you’d think Get Back was done.
 But, various mixes of the album were rejected, and the album was shelved.
 The television project fell through.
 The film footage was to be turned into a movie, but it was delayed while the producers waded through 56 hours of film.